Updated 10 September, 2020

 For Playcentres, the initial prevention stages of the pandemic planning are cleaning, hygiene and common sense to minimise the chances of infection and contain any cases.

-We recommend regularly checking the Ministry of Education website, as it updates information and advice for the education sector and the Ministry of Health website for ongoing advice regarding COVID-19 and its progression within New Zealand.
+For more information, see the Ministry of Education website for resources and guidance for centres at every level of the COVID-19 Alert Level system of the Ministry of Health website for ongoing advice regarding COVID-19 and its progression within New Zealand.